tekjoe/jail-book/README.md

 - View inmates by county
 - Search for specific inmates
-- Daily updates from county jail rosters
+- Daily updates from county jail rosters (Vilas, Waukesha, Barron, and Burnett counties)
 - Responsive design for desktop and mobile
 - ID-based county routing for improved performance